 We have lots of information here to help you plan your visit in 2021.

-As a result, we now have a new Virtual Vist page and a variety of projects which include Lucius’ Challenge children’s activities, Interactive contents, upcoming Virtual Events, and our Living History Project, plus updates during this closure.
+We also have Virtual Visit page and a variety of projects which include Lucius’ Challenge children’s activities, Interactive contents, upcoming Virtual Events, and our Living History Project, plus updates during this closure.

-Check our Virtual Visit page for our current outreach projects and events
+Also check our Events page for our current outreach projects and events

 To enter the building there are three stone steps.
 Handrails are in place but currently we are unable to provide access for wheelchairs and large prams.